ElnurBDa/linux-commands-course/markdown_files/practice.md

 2. Run `whereis` on `ls` and identify its man page location
 3. Search your home directory for files larger than 1MB
 4. Exclude `.cache` directories from a recursive search
-5. Use `locate` to find any "shadow" file, then refresh the database
-6. Find all `.txt` files in your home directory
+5. Find all `.txt` files in your home directory
-7. Search for files modified in the last 7 days
+6. Search for files modified in the last 7 days

 ---